Tie a Yellow Ribbon Round the Ole Oak Tree: In popular culture

+Association with the Iran hostage crisis

+On November 4, 1979, amid the turmoil in Iran following the flight of the Shah Mohammad Reza Pahlavi to exile in Egypt, a group of students stormed the U.S. embassy in Tehran, seizing more than 60 American hostages.
+Over the 444 days of the crisis, the song became a national inspiration in America, encouraging Americans to use yellow ribbons as a way to keep the hostages in their hearts and to maintain pressure on President Jimmy Carter to negotiate for their release.
+With negotiations lagging, Carter ordered a military rescue of the hostage on April 24, 1980, which failed when two helicopters collided; eight U.S. soldiers died in the collision.

+The crisis was not resolved until after the 1980 United States presidential election; on November 10, 1980, six days after Ronald Reagan won the election, negotiations resumed under U.S. Deputy Secretary of State Warren Christopher, with an agreement signed on January 19, 1981.
+By that time, the yellow ribbon was ubiquitous across America.
+Twenty minutes after Reagan's inauguration, the hostages were flown to West Germany by way of Algeria.
+Five days after their release, Super Bowl XV was played at the Louisiana Superdome, adorned with a massive yellow bow.

 Association with the People Power Revolution

 In the Philippines, the song was best known for its use in the return of exiled politician Benigno Aquino Jr. in 1983, when supporters tied yellow ribbons on trees in anticipation of his arrival.
 However, Aquino was assassinated at Manila International Airport.
 This sparked protests and the People Power three years later that led to the overthrow of President Ferdinand Marcos' regime, and the accession of his opponent, Aquino's widow Corazón.
 Yellow was also the campaign symbol of their son, Benigno Aquino III, who eventually became president in 2010 following his mother's death the previous year.

-Association with the 2014 Hong Kong Protests
+Association with the 2014 Hong Kong protests

-During the 2014 Hong Kong Protests the song was routinely performed by pro-democracy protestors and sympathetic street musicians as a reference to the yellow ribbons that had become a popular symbol of the movement on site (tied to street railings) and on social media.
+During the 2014 Hong Kong Protests the song was performed by pro-democracy protestors and sympathetic street musicians as a reference to the yellow ribbons that had become a popular symbol of the movement on site (tied to street railings or trees) and on social media.
 Journalists covering the event described use of the tune as a protest song.